-There are policies for endorsement, validation, block committal, chaincode management and network/channel management.
+There are policies for endorsement, validation, chaincode management and network/channel management.

 A request for endorsement that is aimed at specific peers on a channel.
 Each proposal is either an instantiate or an invoke (read/write) request.

 Software Development Kit (SDK)¶

 The Hyperledger Fabric client SDK provides a structured environment of libraries for developers to write and test chaincode applications.
 The SDK is fully configurable and extensible through a standard interface.
 Components, including cryptographic algorithms for signatures, logging frameworks and state stores, are easily swapped in and out of the SDK.
 The SDK provides APIs for transaction processing, membership services, node traversal and event handling.
 The SDK comes in multiple flavors: Node.js, Java. and Python.

 Current state data is stored in a state database for efficient reads and queries from chaincode.
-These databases include levelDB and couchDB.
+Supported databases include levelDB and couchDB.